Your Child’s Therapist Is a VIP!

 What does the BACB say about multiple relationships?

-The Behavior Analyst Certification Board (BACB) says that parents and children should avoid creating both personal and professional relationships with their therapist.
+The Behavior Analyst Certification Board (BACB) recommends that parents and children avoid creating both personal and professional relationships with their therapists.

 Where can parents or children find guidance on how to manage dual relationships in ABA settings?

 While it’s likely that a strong bond can form between your child and their therapist, it’s important to always stay up to date on the multiple relationship ethics in an ABA setting.
-Parents can seek supervision from professionals and speak to their child’s therapist early on about setting boundaries that can be maintained.
+Parents can consult with professionals and talk to their child’s therapist early on to establish and maintain boundaries.

 Is it ever acceptable for my child’s therapist to socialize with my child outside of ABA therapy?

 In certain situations, dual relationships in ABA may be unavoidable, such as in small communities.
-Some limited socialization may be acceptable, but parents should carefully consider the potential impact it could have on the child’s well-being.
+Some limited socialization may be acceptable, but parents should carefully consider the potential impact on the child’s well-being.

 Where would I find more information on ABA therapy?